8 mental health tips you can follow today

 Your mental health is comprised of your social, psychological and emotional state.
 Although we sometimes hear the term “mental health” and think about mental illness, the two are not the same.
 Mental illness encompasses disorders that occur in the brain, like depression, schizophrenia or bipolar disorder.

-Why is your mental health important?
+Why is mental health important?

 Your mental health is essential to your well-being.
 When your mental health is suffering, it can affect every aspect of your life because it impairs how you think, feel and, eventually, act.
 This change in your emotional and mental state leads to physical action, or a lack thereof.
 In order to live in a beautiful state, you have to take control of your mental health, because as Tony Robbins says, “Where focus goes, energy flows.”
 Positive mental health guides you in the direction of positive action.

 There’s no shame in acknowledging that you’re feeling off, but it’s crucial that you recognize what you’re going through and decide to move past it.
 There’s some reason why you’re not feeling like yourself, and it’s important to get to the root cause so you can address it.